Fiberoptic Evaluation of Swallowing

 - At the end of the procedure, the endoscope will be pulled out from your pharynx and nose.

-What happens after a fiberoptic evaluation of swallowing?
+What happens after a FEES test?

 In many cases, you will be told the results of your test right away.
 You might even watch a video of the test.
-If you had the test done in a doctor’s office or clinic, you will likely be able to drive yourself home after your exam.
+If you had the test done in a doctor’s office or clinic, you will be able to drive yourself home after your exam.
 You will probably be able to resume your normal activities right away.

 If your FEES test shows that you have problems swallowing, the doctor and SLP will work together to develop a treatment plan for you.
 This may include modifying the types of foods you eat.
 For example, you may need to avoid liquids of a certain thickness.
 You may need to make changes in your positioning while you eat.
 And you may need to learn certain methods for swallowing better.